How to access EODATA using boto3 on Creodias

 Windows VM

-To learn how to create a Windows virtual machine, see this article: How to create Windows VM on OpenStack Horizon and access it via web console on CREODIAS
+To learn how to create a Windows virtual machine, see this article: How to create Windows VM on OpenStack Horizon and access it via web console on Creodias

 No. 3 Python